ananthu-aniraj/masking_strategies_bias_removal/README.md

 The segmentation model that we used for early and late masking can be downloaded from [here](https://drive.google.com/file/d/1m1gTCRte-sZ5uD86SeZTh9C-gSlGdVul/view?usp=sharing).
 This can be used to reproduce the masked datasets used in our experiments.

+Trained models from our experiments will be released soon, however it is already possible to train the models using the code provided in this repository (plus the segmentation model).

 Please raise an issue if you face any issues with the code or the datasets.